embj-org/ej/guides/src/04-DispatcherSDK.md

   - At least one builder connected and working
   - Successful job submissions using `ejcli`
   - The `kmer` project results from previous guides
-- **Rust toolchain installed**: You'll need `cargo` and the Rust compiler for building the SDK application
+- **Rust toolchain installed**: We'll need `cargo` and the Rust compiler for building the SDK application
   - Install via [rustup.rs](https://rustup.rs/) if you haven't already
 - **Basic Rust knowledge**